turboapps/docs/building/working_with_spoon_studio/e-virt_app_settings.md

 ### Virtual Application Settings

-The following is a table of the definitions and uses of features available in Spoon Studio.
+The following is a table of the definitions and uses of features available in Turbo Studio.
 These features allow you to edit and customize the settings for an image or virtual application configuration.

 <table>
 	<tr>